Out of Sample Data – How the Human Can Add Value to the Automated Trading Process

 Many traders will argue that they prefer to build their models on the most recent data as it is most likely the most similar to the live data they will soon experience.
 They then obviously test Out of Sample but just use older data and in our case 2004 to 2008 or the first 40%.

 Now how did I know 40%?
 I simply looked at the chart and selected a percentage that would capture the financial crisis.
 My thought process is that if we train a model from 2009 to 2017 and then test it on 2004 to 2008 and it performs similarly in both periods then we surely have uncovered some persistent edge that generalizes over two unique sets of data.
 The two unique sets being our In-Sample (2009 to 2017) and our Out-of-Sample (2004 to 2008).

 Selecting a proper location and percentage is mission critical.
 You want to design your test to be as difficult as possible to pass – try to break your system in the testing process.
 If you do not, then the market will surely break it once you start live trading!

 Testing design and set up is undoubtedly where the human still adds value to the automated trading process.
 Build Alpha allows users to leverage computational power in system design, validation, and testing; however, the test set-up in BA is still an area where a smarter, more thoughtful trader can capture an edge over his competitors and add robustness to the output.

 Below I have some photos of some terrible experiment design to help drive the point home.
 Both present fairly simple out of sample tests to “pass”.
+Passing OOS testing is not the goal.
+Creating robust strategies is.
+This requires difficult OOS tests to pass (not what is pictured below).
 Please watch the video above for an explanation.